Resection is another name for any operation that removes tissue or

 not heal well enough to be rejoined.3

-After some colectomies, a leak develops between the joined sections of the
+- A leak between the joined sections of the

 What To Think About